naganandy/graph-based-deep-learning-literature/README.md

 - [Related workshops](https://github.com/naganandy/graph-based-deep-learning-literature#related-workshops)
 - [Surveys / Literature Reviews / Books](https://github.com/naganandy/graph-based-deep-learning-literature/blob/master/conference-publications/folders/surveys/README.md)

 in graph-based deep learning.
 [The links to conference publications](https://github.com/naganandy/graph-based-deep-learning-literature/blob/master/conference-publications/README.md#conferences) are arranged in the reverse chronological order of conference dates from the conferences below.
-Alternatively, please click on a year below beside a conference name to see category-wise publications appeared at the conference in the year.
+Alternatively, please click on a year below beside a conference name to see publications appeared at the conference in the year.

 - ## Machine Learning Conferences